 What’s not so subjective is the iffy lock, sticky action due to Teflon washers, the reproachable pocket clip, the lack of ergonomic considerations to the handle, and so forth.
 It’s a hard knife to love.
 SOG clearly has the potential and the ability to make good knives – one only needs to handle a full-size Vulcan with the laminated blade to see it – but the Spec Arc seems like a missed opportunity to make a bold step forward for SOG’s new high end direction.
 In fact, it’s almost indistinguishable from older SOG models like the Spec Elite I. I think with some modifications – a forward choil, more of a cutout for the thumb stud, a lock that fits, some phosphor washers, and a real pocket clip – the Spec Arc could be a compelling lightweight large EDC.
 But as it stands, it’s hard to recommend at the lofty price it sells for.

-The Good: Exemplary factory grind and edge, cuts and pierces extremely well, light for its size, fidget-friendly lock
+- Exemplary factory grind and edge, cuts and pierces extremely well, light for its size, fidget-friendly lock

-The Bad: Overt branding everywhere, terrible pocket clip, vertical and horizontal blade play, Teflon washers on a 4” blade, lock wobbles, no ergonomic considerations, too expensive for what you get
+- Overt branding everywhere, terrible pocket clip, vertical and horizontal blade play, Teflon washers on a 4” blade, lock wobbles, no ergonomic considerations, too expensive for what you get

-Bottom Line: A hard sell at $120.
+SOG's latest Arc-Lock EDC offers little over the stiff competition at this price point.
+A hard sell at $120.
 We’ll continue to hope for bigger and better things from SOG.